 The command is also handy when you spot Fido targeting in on making the household kitty a new squeaky toy.

-- Do not reward with the same treat you are asking your dog “leave” as this can cause confusion.
+- Do not reward with the same treat you are asking your dog to “leave,” as this can confuse.
 Use low-value treats to tempt your dog and high-value treats as the reward to teach that “leaving it” has a higher payoff.

 - Initially, you will reward your dog immediately after giving the “leave it” command.
 Gradually increase your dog’s self-control between the command and the reward.
 Also, increase the “leave it” item’s desirability to a toy or a tastier treat.